dune-copasi/dune-copasi/doc/docusaurus/docs/install_use.md

 available in development mode and the downstream library is expected to [consume the library](#importing-cmake-targets) by using the [CMake build system](https://cmake.org) and use the [C++ objects](api.md) in code.
-This form is avaliable on:
+This form is available on:

 * [Manual Installation](#manual-installation)
 * [Docker Build](#docker-build)